 For higher-aspect-ratio wings, the unsteady wake exhibits an additional feature of vortex dislocation.
 With the tip vortex imposing downwash on the shedding vortices near the tip, their shedding frequency becomes lower than that of the shedding structures over the mid-span region.
 When the discrepancy between these two frequencies become significant, the spanwise shedding processes become desynchronized, resulting in vortex dislocation as shown in figure 11(b).
-This phenomenon is observed for $AR \gtrsim 4$ and is shaded in purple in figure 13.
+This phenomenon (shaded in purple) is observed for $sAR \gtrsim 4$ regardless of angle of attack, as long as α is large enough to trigger vortex shedding.
 This type of vortex dislocation is ubiquitous for bluff body flows with spanwise inhomogeneity (Eisenlohr & Eckelmann 1989; Williamson 1989; Noack et al. 1991; Techet et al. 1998; Lucor et al. 2001).